GSV Office Bearers

 Meg Bate

 Meg Bate is the Library and Digital Resources Manager at the GSV.
 She previously worked as a Reference Librarian at La Trobe University.
-During this time she contributed to the development of library software with the Australian Academic Research Library Network (AARLIN) and the International Group of Ex Libris Users.
+During this time, she contributed to the development of library software with the Australian Academic Research Library Network (AARLIN) and the International Group of Ex Libris Users.
 She has now taken a ‘fun job’ and uses these skills in her work with the GSV Library’s digitization and indexing project and the website.
 She also writes articles for Ancestor and wrote the first article about the internet for the VicGum newsletter in 1994.
-Meg also presents monthly talks on some of the major computer based resourses.
+Meg also presents monthly talks on some of the major computer-based resources.
 She took up genealogy after her mother died in 1990.
 Apart from her family history research, Meg is a keen cross-country skier, and has achieved the title of Loppett Master, having competed in 20 citizen ski races of 20 - 90 kms around the world.

-Library and Resources Manager
+Library Manager